-It is required in some states and is optional in others, but it should be a serious coverage consideration for everyone buying car insurance.
+It is a requirement in some states and is optional in others.
+But, it should be a serious coverage consideration for everyone buying car insurance.
 If you have collision insurance, it is not necessary to have uninsured motorist property damage.
 This is because they cover the same thing.
 In the event that you get hit by an uninsured motorist and you have an existing collision insurance policy that would cover you.
-If you have collision coverage, however, you will have to pay the deductible on the claim, unless you also have a collision deductable waiver on your policy.
+If you have collision coverage, however, you will have to pay the deductible on the claim, unless you also have a collision deductible waiver on your policy.
 Normally, the deductible on UMPD is not as high as one for collision coverage.
 Because rates have a tendency to be lower, buying UMPD coverage makes for a good investment when you have an older vehicle that you don’t want to carry comprehensive and collision on.

-There are two categories of uninsured/underinsured motorist coverage these are the Uninsured Motorist Bodily Injury Coverage and Uninsured Motorist Property Damage Coverage.
+There are two categories of uninsured/underinsured motorist coverage.
+These are Uninsured Motorist Bodily Injury Coverage and Uninsured Motorist Property Damage Coverage.

 UNINSURED MOTORIST BODILY INJURY COVERAGE

-Uninsured Motorist Bodily Injury or UMBI can cover the costs if you get hurt in an accident involving an uninsured or underinsured driver.
+Uninsured Motorist Bodily Injury can cover the costs if you get hurt in an accident involving an uninsured or underinsured driver.
 It can also pay for injuries to you or your passengers under the following circumstances: